JavaFXpert/campus_samplejson/README.md

       "description": "Minimum grade point average (GPA) needed in the courses applied to the requirement.", "minimum": 0
     },
+    "gpaRequiredExpr": {
+      "type": "string",
+      "description": "A SpEL expression that determines the minimum GPA required for a requirement in a degree audit."
+    },
     "numAdvCreditsRequired": {
       "type": "number",
       "description": "Minimum number of credits in advanced (e.g. 300+) level course needed to meet the requirement.", "minimum": 0
+    },
+    "numAdvClassessRequired": {
+      "type": "number",
+      "description": "Minimum number of classes in advanced (e.g. 300+) level course needed to meet the requirement.", "minimum": 0
     },
     "numTermCreditsRequired": {